jonathanirvings/icpc-jakarta-2018/README.md

 ## Errata

+### Problem D: Icy Land

 Note that the following announcement was broadcasted to all teams during the contest:

-- Problem D: Icy Land

 ```
 Correction: